-These animals show creeping or crawling mode of locomotion.
+- These animals show creeping or crawling mode of locomotion.
 Most of them are terrestrial animals.

 - Three-chambered heart is present in most of the reptiles.
 Crocodiles have four-chambered heart.

 Reproduction: These are dioecious animals.
 Fertilization is internal and development is direct.
 These are oviparous animals.

 Common Examples: Chelone (Turtle), Testudo (Tortoise), Chameleon (Tree lizard), Calotes (Garden lizard), Crocodilus (Crocodile), Alligator (Alligator).
 Hemidactylus (Wall lizard), Poisonous snakes – Naja (Cobra), Bangarus (Krait), Vipera (Viper).

 - Presence of feathers and wings are the characteristic features of Aves.

 - The hind limbs usually have scales and are modified for walking, swimming or clasping the tree branches.

 - Skin is dry without glands, but oil gland is present at the base of the tail.
 Beaks are present.

 The endoskeleton is composed of bones.
 Long bones are pneumatic, i.e. are hollow with air cavities.
 Air cavities in the long bones help in weight reduction and this is an important flight adaptation.
 Crop and gizzard are the additional chambers in the digestive tract.